-Since the January rush can be a busy time for business, we’re noting down 4 automation-based marketing trends in 2022 we think will continue to grow!
+Since January can be a busy time for business, here’s a quick guide 4 automation-based marketing strategy trends in 2024 we think will continue to grow.

 The New Year always looks like a good starting point for implementing a fresh, well rounded marketing strategy.